markomitr/.Net-ConsoleApp-ExtractDataFromWebSite-Parse-HTML-BruteForce/README.md

 This is a brute force solution, i need to do quick.
 Bad code, but was usefull :)

-Extract data from manta.com - by parsing the HTML and getting all tha data - all the profiles for the company with all its details and also you can choose region and category.
+Extract data from manta.com search engine - by parsing the HTML and getting all tha data - all the profiles for the company with all its details and also you can choose region and category.

 Please find example of the exported data.